ADHD Therapies & Assessments

 Our warm and expert team of professionals offer strength-based, integrated, and collaborative support for families in a nurturing and inviting environment.

-Do I need ADHD or another diagnosis to access services at Red Oak?
+Does my child need to have ADHD or another diagnosis to access services at Red Oak?

-No, you do not need a diagnosis (or a referral) to access services at Red Oak.
-Our approach is centered around meeting you and your family where you are at, providing compassionate, holistic, and integrated care that’s truly aligned with your needs.
+No, your child does not need to have ADHD or another diagnosis to be supported at Red Oak.
+Our approach is to meet you and your family where you are, providing compassionate, holistic, and integrated care that’s truly aligned with your needs.
 This means we help you find the support you need, regardless of whether or not you have a diagnosis.

 Wherever you are on your journey, we can help.